 Exemptions must be applied for through HMRC.

-MTD introduces a points-based penalty system.
+Making Tax Digital introduces a points-based penalty system.
 Missing quarterly updates or the final submission can result in penalty points.
 Accumulating enough points leads to a £200 fine, with further penalties for repeated non-compliance.

-MTD is a major shift for sole traders, but with the right preparation, it doesn’t have to be stressful.
+Making Tax Digital is a major shift for sole traders, but with the right preparation, it doesn’t have to be stressful.
 Understanding the deadlines and requirements now will help you stay ahead and avoid penalties.